 One year I carted one of these pies up the mountain for our Yosemite family camp experience, and forgot the birthday candle.
 Someone carved a sort of long matchstick from a twig to use instead, but it was pretty much a failure.

-This busy-busy summer, there was hardly time for a spark of thought about going berry-picking, so I picked up two bags of mixed frozen berries at Costco with plans to make four pies for the big party that the children were giving B.
+This busy-busy summer, there was hardly time for a spark of thought about going berry-picking, so I picked up two bags of mixed frozen berries at Costco with plans to make four pies for the big party that the children would give.

 I’d used this berry mix once before, to make my usual blackberry pie recipe, the result being a kind of gummy candy wrapped in pastry.
 As the berries are individually quick-frozen, I speculated that they lose a lot of moisture in the process and must need less thickening than what I’d automatically put in the bowl.

 So this time around, I used less than half the amount of tapioca granules called for in the original Joy of Cooking recipe.
 A little runny would be better than globby.
 And the pies were a little runny, so if I do it again I’ll use exactly half the thickening.

 Getting the edge of the crust to look nice is not the easiest part of pie-making.
 It took me quite a few failed attempts in my youth before someone showed me to hold the top and bottom layers of crust together as one, while you fold them under, against the edge of the plate.
 Now you are all ready to flute the edge, if you want.
 My pinching technique is shown at right in a photo I had Mr. Glad snap for me.
 Click on it if you want to see it large.